Macrometacorp/docs/docs/c8ql/got-tutorial/geospatial-queries.md

 ]
 ```

-## Return the distance
+## Return the Distance

 Both `NEAR()` and `WITHIN()` can return the distance to the reference point by adding an optional fifth parameter.
-It has to be a string, which will be used as attribute name for an additional attribute with the distance in meters:
+It has to be a string, which will be used as the attribute name for an additional attribute with the distance in meters:

 ```js
 FOR loc IN NEAR(Locations, 53.35, -6.26, 3, "distance")